bowbahdoe/guava-concurrent/README.md

-# guava-collect
+# guava-concurrent

 ## What

 This package is a fork of [Guava](https://github.com/google/guava) around roughly release `32.1.1` which
 * Is shaded under `dev.mccue.guava`
-* Only contains the contents of the `com.google.common.collect` package
+* Only contains the contents of the `com.google.common.util.concurrent` package
 * Has a proper `module-info.java`
 * Has all usages of `sun.misc.*` removed